Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 This does not mean that colleagues should be working beyond the responsibility provided within their job descriptions or working more hours to achieve an award.

-The assessment of whether individual contributions or performance are outstanding will be taken in the context of performance University-wide.
+The panel will assess whether individual contributions or performance are deemed to be outstanding in the context of performance across the University.

 What does outstanding performance look like?